near-miss/dra_web/_pages/faqs.md

 <p>The IT support is only needed before and during the installation.
 After the installation is complete, there is no IT related maintenance required for the software system.
 From an Engineering point of view, the system is “self-learning” and all the risk parameters are calculated automatically, so there is no human intervention (and maintenance) required for updating the methodologies and/or parameters.</p>

 <h2 class="archive__item-title">What do the users think of the system so far?</h2>
 <p>DRA has shown proven success in industrial facilities and our users just love it for its innovation and simplicity.
-A few quotes from our end-users are as follows: </br>“Issues are showing up on our radar that reveal something is not right even though our lab results indicate otherwise,” </br>“DRA reports are used in our morning meetings to point out abnormal areas we need to focus on,” </br>“DRA allows us to catch deviations that we not have caught looking at averages,” </br>“DRA told us at the outset when we started pushing the limits of the unit,” </br>“DRA reports have improved shift-to-shift communications and turnover” and importantly, </br>“It’s definitely allowing us to catch much more things at much earlier stages than we would have caught otherwise or were catching earlier.”</p>
+A few quotes from our end-users are as follows:
+“Issues are showing up on our radar that reveal something is not right even though our lab results indicate otherwise,” “DRA reports are used in our morning meetings to point out abnormal areas we need to focus on,” “DRA allows us to catch deviations that we not have caught looking at averages,” “DRA told us at the outset when we started pushing the limits of the unit,” “DRA reports have improved shift-to-shift communications and turnover” and importantly, “It’s definitely allowing us to catch much more things at much earlier stages than we would have caught otherwise or were catching earlier.”</p>

 <h2 class="archive__item-title">This sounds very interesting, what led to the creation of DRA? </h2>
 <p>DRA technology has been developed by our founders and technology staff based on over ten years of academic and industrial research.
 On our website (www.nearmissmgmt.com/resources.html), there are at least 20 scientific publications that show how the idea started and progressed.
 We also have comprehensive patents in this area.
 And finally, thanks to our dedicated in-house R&D activities and continuous interaction with customers in different companies and industries, the breadth of problems detected by DRA is increasing as rapidly as ever.</p>